nextflow-io/training/docs/advanced/operators.md

 }
 ```

-We can optionally return a new element to one or more of the output channels.
+We may want to emit a slightly different element than the one passed as input.
+The `branch` operator can (optionally) return a _new_ element to an channel.
 For example, to add an extra key in the meta map of the tumor samples, we add a new line under the condition and return our new element.
 In this example, we modify the first element of the `List` to be a new list that is the result of merging the existing meta map with a new map containing a single key:

 ```groovy linenums="1"
 branch { meta, reads ->